esciencecenter-digital-skills/2021-05-17-swc-R-nlesc/files/collaborative_document_01.md

 # Collaborative Document.
-Day x, May xth
+Day 1, May 17th
 2021-05-17-swc-R-nlesc

 Welcome to The Workshop Collaborative Document